AKramer17/Critics-Metwork/README.md

 ## How to play

-- Run "npm intall ", "npm run client-install" to install npm packages in both main and client
+- Run "npm install", then "npm run client-install" to install npm packages in both main and client

-- Command "npm run dev" run the client & server with concurrently
+- Use command "npm run dev" to run the client & server with concurrently

 - Server runs on http://localhost:5000 and client on http://localhost:3000